 By supplementing with L-5-MTHF, one can be assured of getting the benefits of folic acid, regardless of their ability to absorb or convert it to the active form.
 If you are an individual with impaired ability to utilize regular folic acid, L-5-MTHF supplementation can make a truly dramatic difference in your health.

 L-5-MTHF plays a role in DNA synthesis and repair.
-Inadequate levels of 5-MTHF is linked to childhood leukemia.
+Inadequate levels of L-5-MTHF is linked to childhood leukemia.
 Cancers of the colon and breast are also associated with suboptimal L-5-MTHF status, as is the precancerous condition called cervical dysplasia.
 In a study involving smokers, high doses of folic acid and vitamin B12 reversed precancerous cellular changes in the lungs.

 L-5-MTHF is very important to genetic expression.
 Methyl groups are strategically placed on certain genes to inactivate them.
 Every cell in the human body has the genetic information to produce every other type of cell.
 The thing is that most of the genes are not active.
 Methyl groups (supplied indirectly by L-5-MTHF) silence the genes that should not be active in a given cell at a given time.
 This is obviously critical for good health.
 Some of the genes within our cells are tumor promoters.
 Proper methylation, which requires L-5-MTHF, keeps these genes silenced.
 When L-5-MTHF is lacking, these tumor promoter genes become active and trouble begins.
 Cancer cells have been found to be lacking in methylation.

-L-5-MTHF also plays an important role in detoxication of a variety of compounds, including environmental toxins (such as mercury, lead, arsenic and tin), medications, and some of the body's own hormones.
+L-5-MTHF also plays an important role in detoxification of a variety of compounds, including environmental toxins (such as mercury, lead, arsenic and tin), medications, and some of the body's own hormones.
 Estrogens are detoxified through methylation.
 Inadequate levels of L-5-MTHF cause potentially toxic build-up of estrogens in the body, which increases risk to breast, prostate and other cancers.
 Other conditions of estrogen excess, such as uterine fibroids and endometriosis, are also more likely to occur and be more severe.
 Histamine, epinephrine (adrenaline), and norepinephrine are also detoxified by methylation.
 Inadequate L-5-MTHF could therefore potentially worsen allergy and stress-related symptoms.

-L-5-MTHF is critical for the detoxication of homocysteine, a metabolite of SAM.
+L-5-MTHF is critical for the detoxification of homocysteine, a metabolite of SAM.
 Like blood cholesterol, serum levels of homocysteine are directly associated with cardiovascular disease.
 In a recent study of people who had their atherosclerotic (clogged) coronary arteries treated by balloon angioplasty, homocysteine levels were measured.
 Half of the study participants were supplemented with folic acid and vitamin B12.
 At the end of the study, homocysteine levels and coronary artery clogging were again evaluated.
 The group that received folic acid and B12 had lower homocysteine levels and less blood vessel clogging.
 High homocysteine levels do more than damage arteries.
 Conditions associated with elevated homocysteine levels include coronary artery disease, heart attack, stroke, deep vein thrombosis, peripheral vascular disease, miscarriage, birth defects, depression, sensorineural hearing loss, osteoporosis, cancer, arthritis, dementia, Alzheimer's disease, Parkinson's disease, and complications of diabetes.
 It is unfortunate that more people don't know what their homocysteine levels are.